mgoo/WarMages/.gitlab/merge_request_templates/default_merge_request_template.md

 * [ ] All tasks in the issue have been completed
 * [ ] App has been thorougly tested
 * [ ] Dragged this issue into the Code Review issue list
+* [ ] Assigned to the appropriate code reviewer for this API

 <!--
 Remember to drag your issue over to the Code Review list on the issues